About Abbott / AbbVie

-AndroGel is the number one selling testosterone replacement product and the second largest AbbVie revenue producer.
+AndroGel is the number one selling testosterone replacement production the U.S. and has been the second largest AbbVie revenue producer.
 Like other testosterone products, AndroGel is approved to treat men with hypogonadism, a condition in which the male testes do not make enough testosterone.
 Millions of men are using testosterone replacement therapy for “Low-T” which is a term used in marketing of the therapy.

 - Heart Attack

 - Development of Blood Clots

 Testosterone can also cause other side effects such as:

 - Low sperm counts (oligospermia)